Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Fermionic contribution to the one-loop beta function

-To further confirm our construction of the MDWF with the SF scheme, we need to validate $r_0$ at a small $N_5$.
-This requires an independent computation of the one-loop relation between the lattice bare coupling with the MDWF at a small $N_5$ and the coupling in the $\MSbar$ scheme as has been done in Refs.~\citen{Aoki:2003uf,Alexandrou:1999wr}.
+To validate $r_0$ at a small $N_5$, an independent computation of the one-loop relation between the lattice bare coupling and the coupling in the $\MSbar$ scheme with the MDWF at the small $N_5$ is required as in Refs.~\citen{Aoki:2003uf,Alexandrou:1999wr}.

-We next evaluate the effect of the $O(a)$ improvement by the boundary coefficient $c_{\mathrm{SF}}$.
-The lattice chiral symmetry is explicitly broken in the cases with smaller $N_5$, which causes $O(a)$ errors that cannot be removed by the boundary improvement.
-To remove the $O(a)$ errors from the explicit breaking of the lattice chiral symmetry, the clover term must be included and adjusted.
-To see the effect of the boundary improvement we investigate the cases where $r_0$ is consistent with the value at $N_5=\infty$.
-These cases are expected to have numerically exact lattice chiral symmetry and no $O(a)$ error except from that induced by the boundary term.

-Table~\ref{tab:FITRESULTB1} shows the fit results for $s_1$, which is expected to be zero when $c_{\mathrm{SF}}$ is properly tuned.
+We also investigated the effect of lattice chiral symmetry on the $O(a)$ error and the $O(a)$-improvement through the adjustment of the boundary coefficient $c_{\mathrm{SF}}$.
+For this purpose, we evaluated $r_1$ and $s_1$.
+After investigating $r_1$ and $s_1$, the lattice artifact on the lattice step-scaling function~\cite{Luscher:1991wu} will be discussed.
+As mentioned previously, the $O(a)$ error of $r_1$ is absorbed by the boundary counter term of the gauge action~\cite{Luscher:1996vw,Takeda:2010ai}, while that of $s_1$ can be removed by the boundary coefficient $c_{\mathrm{SF}}$ when the lattice chiral symmetry in the bulk region is exact.
 We fit $p_{1,1}$ with

-where $s_0$ and $r_0$ are fixed to the universal values.
-The error on $s_1$ is estimated as has been done for $r_0$.
-The values are close to zero but slightly deviates from zero.
-The reason of the deviation from zero is that there still remains the explicit lattice chiral symmetry breaking at these finite $N_5$ or the miss-tuning of $c_{\mathrm{SF}}$.
-To confirm the $O(a)$ improvement more precisely we need more data of $p_{1,1}$ at larger $L/a$ to stabilize the fitting to the asymptotic form.
+where $s_0$ and $r_0$ are fixed to the universal values to make the effect of the $O(a)$-improvement by $c_{\SF}$ apparent.
+The error on $s_1$ was estimated in the same manner as that of $r_0$.
+Table~\ref{tab:FITRESULTB1} shows the fit results for $s_1$, which would be expected to be zero when $N_5$ is effectively infinite and $c_{\mathrm{SF}}$ is properly tuned; as is seen, the values of $s_1$ are close to, but slightly deviating from, zero.
+This deviation can arise from a remaining explicit lattice chiral symmetry breaking at finite $N_5$ or a miss-tuning of $c_{\mathrm{SF}}$.
+To confirm the $O(a)$-improvement more precisely, more $p_{1,1}$ data at larger $L/a$ will be needed to stabilize the fitting to the asymptotic form.